lincolnnguyen18/weespeak/README.md

 ### User Stories

 - [ ] User can audio call a friend
-- [ ] User can view friend editting their chat bubble live
+- [ ] User can have their speech recognized live
-- [X] User can have their english grammar corrected
+- [ ] User can view friend editing their chat bubble live
-- [ ] User can have their messages translated
+- [ ] User can have their messages translated live

 ## WeeSpeak Part 4